Circular design: the next step of design thinking?

 If the product can be taken apart or repurposed, other uses may be considered in order to create additional value.
 Renault is known for its Choisy-le-Roi manufacturing facility specialized in remanufacturing, which means taking objects apart and repackaging the parts.
 This process creates an opportunity to resell spare parts 30 to 50% cheaper than new parts, and saves up to 88% of water, 80% of energy, and 86% of the chemicals needed to manufacture a part.
 Carwatt offers the possibility to switch from a combustion engine to an all-electric engine, knowing that the impact of manufacturing a new car is often higher than the impact the car will have during its lifespan.
 At the end of its lifespan, a product can also be repurposed to serve new uses.
 The young Nantes based startup Bâtho collects old sailboats to transform them into unique houses.
 This process finances the boat’s reprocessing, prevents boats from being simply abandoned, and saves on construction materials in the region.

-Aim at a zero waste design, for the product or service’s lifespan and its parts
+Aim for zero waste design, for the product or service’s lifespan and its parts

 Indeed, waste that cannot be reused at the end of a life cycle is seen as a design flaw and calls for a change in design or a better foresight of what that component will become.
 The objective of biodegradability or regenerating ecosystems must always be taken into account.
 Contrary to most products today, the objective is to avoid using harmful substances, to protect the product’s users, but also to let the product go back to the ecosystem at the end of its life.
 The Freitag t-shirt example is a particularly interesting one, because it is entirely made of biodegradable fibers, which means it can decompose in just a few months when buried in the ground, without damaging the soil.
 Similarly, Ecovative manufactures packaging reinforcements from fungus mycelium, which are biodegradable once the product reaches the consumer.